Kid Kart participants go straight to the track for their lesson and driving.

 No it is not.
 It simply provides you the opportunity & instruction to learn to drive a properly set up race kart on a world class circuit.
 The purpose is to allow the general public the chance to get behind the wheel and see if karting might be a sport that they are interested in getting involved with.

-All other classes cost $400, which entitles members to voting privileges, as well as access to the track whenever it is available.
+All other classes cost $440, which entitles members to voting privileges, as well as access to the track whenever it is available.
 This includes Test & Tune evenings.
+There is a discount for the third-plus members of a single family.

 There is also a volunteer bond that needs to be posted and is worked off by doing volunteer activities at the track.

-The race day fee for Junior drivers is $85, and $100 for Seniors.
+The race day fee for Junior drivers is $95, and $110 for Seniors.
+There are discounts for drivers running in more than one class.

-It requires a full day and has practice & qualifying sessions in the morning.
+It requires a full day and has practice and qualifying sessions in the morning.

-The afternoon has 2 races, a PreFinal & a Final.
+The afternoon has 2 races, a Pre-Final and a Final.
 Points are awarded for finishing positions and go towards the club championship.

 The following gear will also be necessary.
 These can be purchased new or used, from our local dealers, or from the internet.